lulav/LRS_Documentation/docs_citros_web/simulations/sim_overview.md

       * Username;
       * Number of runs and their status.

-7. **Interpreting Simulation Data Status**
+7. **Interpreting Simulation Status Data**

-   The status of a simulation results can be one of several states, including:
+   The status of simulation results can be one of several states:
      - **UNKNOWN:** Unsynced with the Database.
      - **UNLOADED:** The batch run data is unloaded from the Database.
      - **LOADED:** The batch run data is loaded to the data DB and available for querying.
      - **LOADING:** The data is being loaded and should be available soon.
-     - **ERROR:** All related simulation_runs is in DONE and at least one in ERROR state.
+     - **ERROR:** All related simulation runs are in a DONE state and at least one is in an ERROR state.

 8. **Best Practices**

-   Keep simulation names descriptive for easy identification.Regularly check and manage old or unnecessary simulations to save resources.
+   Keep simulation names descriptive for easy identification.
+Regularly check and manage old or unnecessary simulations to save resources.

-By following these steps, you'll be able to effectively use the simulations' list page, improving your workflow and ensuring smoother simulation management.
+By following these steps, you'll be able to effectively use the simulations list page, improving your workflow and ensuring smoother simulation management.